learn-anything/alfred-workflows/readme.md

 ### [Small Workflows by Nikita](https://github.com/nikitavoloboev/small-workflows)

 ## Contribute
-If you have made or found a workflow you liked, feel free to add it to this list.
+If you have found a workflow you really liked or have made, feel free to add it to this list.
 Just choose the appropriate category for it and add a good image/GIF to demonstrate the workflow in action if possible.

 Also if you have made a workflow of your own and published it on GitHub, it would be awesome if you added a badge to your workflow that links to this list.